aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 ### CloudFormation Custom Resource

-The example focuses on the "Create" request type, generating a unique physical resource ID and logging the process.
-The function is structured to potentially handle "Update" and "Delete" operations as well.
+The example focuses on the `Create` request type, generating a unique physical resource ID and logging the process.
+The function is structured to potentially handle `Update` and `Delete` operations as well.

 === "cloudformation_custom_resource_handler.py"